Home Most Beautiful Destinations Around the World15 Best European Countries to Visit in 2026 (I’ve Visited 38)

 14. For fjords and northern lights: Norway

-Norway is where nature shows off, and 2025-2026 are peak years for Northern Lights because the sun is reaching its solar maximum.
+Norway is where nature shows off, and 2026 is a peak year for the Northern Lights because the sun is reaching its solar maximum.
 Oslo blends modern architecture with Viking history beautifully, and the Viking Ship Museum is genuinely fascinating.
 But honestly, the fjords are why you come here.

 Summer (May-August) is perfect for fjord cruising and hiking with the Midnight Sun, while winter brings Northern Lights season.
 Geirangerfjord and Sognefjord are UNESCO sites for good reason – those waterfalls cascading into deep blue waters are incredible.
 Preikestolen (Pulpit Rock) is a challenging hike but the views are worth every step.